 The delicious nuts you smell at the movie theater or those fun booths at the shopping mall.
 The ones you can’t resist!!

 This recipe is just like those but with a sweet glaze that balances out the cinnamon and almonds perfectly.
+Try these right after you make my Everything Bagel Almonds.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.